 In case you need a refresher, bankruptcy is defined as an individual or person that does not have the ability to pay back their debt.
-A bankruptcy most commonly occurs when a person or business files on their own, but a creditor may file on behalf of a person if they have an outstanding debt balance.
-During the bankruptcy filing process, the assets of the person or business are evaluated, and if the determination is that they cannot pay their debt, they are relieved of the obligation.
+A bankruptcy most commonly occur when a person or business files on their own, but a creditor may file on behalf of a person if they have an outstanding debt balance.
+During the bankruptcy filing process, the assets of the individual or business are evaluated, and if the determination is that they cannot pay their debt, they are relieved of the obligation.

 Bankruptcy filing process explained

 The most common form of bankruptcy in the United States is Chapter 7 bankruptcy.
 When filing for Chapter 7, also known as liquidation bankruptcy, a person attempts to release all obligations to pay their debt.
-Basically a person’s assets (such as a second vehicle) are sold to pay off their debt.
+Basically, a person’s assets (such as a second vehicle) are sold to pay off their debt.
 Once the debt is paid he or she is cleared of any financial obligation to their creditors.
-Even though most debt is cleared after a bankruptcy, a person may still owe debt that must be paid, this is known as nondischareable debt (which will be explained below).
+Even though most debt is cleared after a bankruptcy, a person may still owe a debt that must be paid, this is known as nondischargeable debt (which will be explained below).

-Before a debtor can begin the bankruptcy process he or she should gather their financial records to fill out the necessary forms to file for bankruptcy.
+Before a debtor can begin the bankruptcy process, he or she should gather their financial records to fill out the necessary forms to file for bankruptcy.
 The forms required to file include the bankruptcy petition, statement of financial affairs, as well as a variety of other documents.
-The documents required to file can be found at the county clerk’s office, but a fee is required to obtain the documents.
+The documents needed to file can be found at the county clerk’s office, but a fee is required to obtain the documents.
 The purpose of the documents is to allow a debtor to open their financial life to the bankruptcy court.

-In order for a person to successfully file for bankruptcy they must first pass a means test.
-This test calculates your income in relation to your debt, if it is determined that you are unable to pay your debt then you will continue through with the process of filing for bankruptcy.
-Anyone that fails the means test may still file bankruptcy, but must file a chapter 13 bankruptcy.
+In order for a person to successfully file for bankruptcy, they must first pass a means test.
+This test calculates your income in relation to your debt, if it is determined that you are unable to pay your debt, then you will continue through with the process of filing for bankruptcy.
+Anyone that fails the means test may still file bankruptcy, but must file a Chapter 13 bankruptcy.
 This type of bankruptcy requires a person to make monthly payments anywhere from three to five years.
 The terms of a chapter 13 bankruptcy are decided in bankruptcy court.